 - Pahlavi kings used Golestan Palace Compound to hold official ceremonies and accommodate special guests and particularly the heads of other countries.

-This tangible cultural heritage of Iranians has kept part of the living history of Iran in itself.
+This Iranian tangible cultural heritage has kept part of the living history of Iran in itself.
 In addition, it has been the center of some political developments during the Constitutional Revolution too.
 Golestan Palace Compound hosts several Iranian and foreign visitors every year due to its unique architecture as well as historical and artistic values.